Dawod-G/ENSEA_Typst-Template/src/template-internship.typ

 ) = {
   // Check if all mandatory variables are defined. if companyLogo == none {
-    panic(
-      "The `companyLogo` variable must be defined.
-It should be a string representing the path to the company logo.", )
+    panic("The `companyLogo` variable must be defined.
+It should be a string representing the path to the company logo.")
   }

   if authors == none {
-    panic(
-      "The `authors` variable must be defined.
-It should be a list of strings representing the authors of the report.", )
+    panic("The `authors` variable must be defined.
+It should be a list of strings representing the authors of the report.")
   }

   if studentInfo == none {
-    panic(
-      "The `studentInfo` variable must be defined.
-It should be a string with the student's information.", )
+    panic("The `studentInfo` variable must be defined.
+It should be a string with the student's information.")
   }

   if title == none {
-    panic(
-      "The `title` variable must be defined.
-It should be a string representing the title of the report.", )
+    panic("The `title` variable must be defined.
+It should be a string representing the title of the report.")
   }

   if internshipDetails == none {
-    panic(
-      "The `internshipDetails` variable must be defined.
-It should be a string describing the details of the internship.", )
+    panic("The `internshipDetails` variable must be defined.
+It should be a string describing the details of the internship.")
   }

   set document(author: authors, title: title)